You are required to provide a current photo I.D. and comply with the testing center regulations when using the testing center.

 - Bring your receipt to the Testing Center in A245 to schedule your appointment.

-- CLEP charges $77 ($80 effective July 1, 2012) per exam, and accepts credit card transactions (American Express, Master Card, Discover, or Visa), or a personal check.
+- CLEP charges $80 per exam, and accepts credit card transactions (American Express, Master Card, Discover, or Visa), vouchers obtained from the CLEP website, or a personal check.
 You will enter your credit card information on the day of the exam.
 If you choose to pay the fee by check, the payment must be made out to CLEP the day you make the appointment.

 - If you miss your scheduled appointment and want to reschedule, you will need to pay the $15 non-refundable fee again.